 3. Crouching Tiger, Hidden Dragon

-After the success of his indie dark comedy ‘Spanking the Monkey’ he moved on to higher budget films such as ‘Three Kings’.
+After the success of his indie dark comedy ‘Spanking the Monkey’, David O. Russell moved on to higher budget films such as ‘Three Kings’.
 His ‘I Heart Huckabees’ didn’t impress the critics but since then has gained a cult following.
 His career got a second wind after ‘The Fighter’.
-Since then, he hasn’t look back and has been delivering one massive critical and box-office success after another.
+Since then, he hasn’t looked back and has been delivering one massive critical and box-office success after another.

 1. Silver Linings Playbook